FahadBinQaiser/FahadBinQaiser/Readme.md

-# Fahad Bin Qaiser — Frontend Developer
+# Fahad Bin Qaiser

+## Frontend Developer

-🚀 React & Tailwind CSS Specialist | UI-Focused | Clean Code Advocate
+React & Tailwind CSS | UI-Expert | Co-Founder of Magneto

 ---

 I'm Fahad, a frontend developer from the past 2 years.
 I started my coding journey on 21 May, 2023.

-I specialize in crafting fast, accessible websites using technologies like React, Tailwind CSS, and GSAP.
-My work is rooted in clean architecture, modular component design, and a strong understanding of user-centric interfaces.

-I collaborate closely with visual designers to bring concepts to life — translating Figma or brand guidelines into functional, scalable web components.
+I help businesses and personal brands by building responsive websites and landing pages.
+My work is deep down CODE.

+I also have a strong eye for design.

+I know design well.
+I can take your Figma design and turn it into a real website.

 ---